wacncontent/CustomizeTool/addCommentOutput/articles/virtual-network/virtual-networks-instance-level-public-ip.md

 	| Update-AzureVM

 ## How to add an ILPIP to an existing VM
-To add an ILPIP to the VM created using the script above, runt he following command:
+To add an ILPIP to the VM created using the script above, run the following command:

 	Get-AzureVM -ServiceName FTPService -Name FTPInstance `
 	| Set-AzurePublicIP -PublicIPName ftpip2 `
 	| Update-AzureVM

 ## How to associate an ILPIP to a VM by using a service configuration file
 You can also associate an ILPIP to a VM by using a service configuration (CSCFG) file.
-The sample xml below shows how to configure a cloud service to use a reserved IP named *MyReservedIP* as an ILPIP for a role instance:
+The sample xml below shows how to configure a cloud service to use an ILPIP named *MyPublicIP* for a role instance:

 	<?xml version="1.0" encoding="utf-8"?>
 	<ServiceConfiguration serviceName="ReservedIPSample" xmlns="http://schemas.microsoft.com/ServiceHosting/2008/10/ServiceConfiguration" osFamily="4" osVersion="*" schemaVersion="2014-01.2.3">